 Maximum Load Method (Isotonic)

 It is possible with this method that less trained athletes will experience some hypertrophy or increase in muscle size.
 This is due to the exhaustion of the muscle fibres and depletion of protein which is refurbished in excess during the recovery phase if the diet is rich in protein.

 85-90% 1RM is the ideal load depending on the training level of the athlete with a low number of reps.
-For advanced athletes up to 100% can be used however recovery time will need to increase 3-4 minutes to increase maximum strength rather than hypertrophy.
+For advanced athletes up to 100% can be used however recovery time will need to increase 3-4 minutes to increase maximum strength rather than for hypertrophy.

 Benefits of Maximum Load Method:

 - contributes to the development of power

 - enhances coordination and synchronization of muscle groups

 This training method should only be used when athletes have had a good foundation of anatomical adaptation.
 It is not recommended for junior athletes who are not yet fully matured and could experience injuries as a result.

 This is a static movement or lack of movement that involves an immobile resistance.
 This includes attempting to lift a weight that is beyond the athlete’s ability and attempting to move a permanent structure.
 This method can be used while maintaining strength although is not useful in developing power or speed.